 - Change the filter.
 While some air conditioners come with disposable filters, others have filters that can be cleaned with water.
 Cleaning or replacement should be a monthly routine.
-Dirty, clogged filters are the number one cause of system failure.
-They cause your HVAC system to work overtime, reduce efficiency and recirculate dust into your home.
+Dirty, clogged filters are the number one cause of cooling system failure.
+They cause your air conditioner to work overtime, reduce efficiency and recirculate dust into your home.
 Filter updates are one of the least expensive ways to keep your air conditioner running at optimal levels.

 - Inspect fan belts.
-Check the fan belts on the outdoor system component for excessive slack, damage or breakage, and adjust or replace if necessary.
+Check the fan belts on your air conditioner’s outdoor system component for excessive slack, damage or breakage, and adjust or replace if necessary.
 This can cause low air flow which allows ice to form, and in turn, causes low cooling performance.
-Wyckoff has replacement parts available, and can help to ensure your new belt is compatible with your current system.
+Wyckoff has cooling replacement parts available, and can help to ensure your new belt is compatible with your current air conditioning system.

 - Clear the condensate-removal system.
 Air conditioners and high-efficiency combustion furnaces create significant condensation.
 This moisture will go one of two places – either into a gravity-fed drain or into a pan under the blower unit.
 What should you do?
 If it’s in the basement, the pan may have a small pump to move water to the drain.
 Test to ensure it’s functioning properly by checking the float.
 If the unit is in the attic, check to see if there is a kill switch.
 This is a wired water sensor set to a certain height in the pan.
 If the water touches it, the system should shut down.

 - Add oil.
-Some fans motors need oil, while other have sealed bearings.
+Some air conditioner fans motors need oil, while other have sealed bearings.
 Check your owner’s manual, and if advised, add WD-40 or a specified lubricant to the bearings.